How to Find Someone’s Current Employer

 Is it legal to find out where someone works?

 Yes, when you have a permissible purpose.
 Enforcing a judgment, collecting a documented debt, supporting a child-support order, or serving papers in an active case are recognized lawful reasons.
 Use of records in connection with a court proceeding is expressly permitted at 18 U.S.C. section 2721(b)(4).
 A casual or personal lookup is not a permissible purpose, and we will not run it.
+One limit is absolute: we are not a consumer reporting agency, so an employer locate may never be used to screen a job applicant, decide a tenancy, or price credit or insurance.
+Those are covered uses under the Fair Credit Reporting Act and require a regulated agency and the person’s written consent.

 Why do I need a current employer to garnish wages?